-AERIAL YOGA PLAY AERIAL LYRA: Aerial Lyra: (also known as the aerial hoop, ring, or cerceau/cerceaux) is a circular steel apparatus (resembling a Hula hoop) suspended from the ceiling, on which participants may perform aerial acrobatics and bendy contortions.
+Aerial Lyra: (also known as the aerial hoop, ring, or cerceau/cerceaux) is a circular steel apparatus (resembling a Hula hoop) suspended from the ceiling, on which participants may perform aerial acrobatics and bendy contortions.

-First class: Expect some discomfort on the ring–it’s a hard piece of steel!
+First class: Expect some discomfort on the ring — it’s a hard piece of steel!
 Bruising is also common in your first few classes.

 What to wear: Please wear close-fitting leggings or capris to help alleviate any pain on the knees and shins.
 A close-fitting top is a necessity, so it does not ride-up over your head while upside down.
 No shoes or jewelry.

-POLE DANCING: Pole Dancing: First off, it’s NOT stripping!
+Pole Dancing: First off, it’s NOT stripping!
 Pole Dance Fitness is a form of performance art, which combines dance and acrobatics centered on a vertical pole.
-This art form has recently gained popularity as a form of fitness and mainstream entertainment, practised by many enthusiasts in gyms and in dedicated dance studios.
+This art form has recently gained popularity as a form of fitness and mainstream entertainment, practiced by many enthusiasts in gyms and in dedicated dance studios.
 A wide range of amateur and professional competitions are held in many countries around the world.

 Pole dance requires significant strength, flexibility and endurance.
 It involves athletic moves such as climbs, spins, and body inversions using the limbs to grip.
 Upper body and core strength are required to attain proficiency, and rigorous training is necessary.